diegofal/org.civicrm.membershipex/README.md

-This extension displays a list of all memberships in CiviCRM.
+This extension displays a list of all memberships in CiviCRM+AngularJS.
 It has been tested using <a href='https://github.com/civicrm/civicrm-buildkit-vagrant'>civicrm-buildkit-vagrant</a>

  1. Install the extension